-Richemont, the luxury goods giant that has A. Lange & Söhne, Cartier, IWC, Jaeger-LeCoultre, Panerai, Piaget, and Vacheron Constantin (among many others) in its timepiece portfolio, got some negative news the other day, when investment banking giant, Credit Suisse issued a report stating Richemont’s shares are overvalued and that sluggish watch sales are partly to blame.
+Richemont, the luxury goods giant that has A. Lange & Söhne, Cartier, IWC, Jaeger-LeCoultre, Panerai, Piaget, and Vacheron Constantin (among many other top luxury watch brands) in its portfolio, got some negative news the other day, when investment banking giant, Credit Suisse issued a report stating Richemont’s shares are overvalued and that sluggish watch sales are partly to blame.

 Watches Partly to Blame for Richemont’s Problems